polkadot-fellows/xcm-format/proposals/0000-set-execution-hint.md

 `ExecutionHint`s are specified on a per-message basis, so they have to be specified at the beginning of a message.
 If they were to be specified at the end, hints like `AssetClaimer` would be useless if an error occurs beforehand and assets get trapped before ever reaching the hint.

-The instruction takes a bounded vector of hints so as to not
+The instruction takes a bounded vector of hints so as to not force barriers to allow an arbitrary number of `SetExecutionHint` instructions.

 ## Impact